A Complete Cross Browser Testing Guide for Beginners:

 - It also should not be confused with Cross-Platform testing, which is testing your application in multiple target environments like Windows, Linux, Mac etc. Although sometimes the two have to integrate together as some of the older browser versions might be compatible only with the older versions of the platforms.

-- It is also a continues to process as software environments, browsers and devices are evolving every day and to make sure there are no unpleasant surprises, Cross Browser Testing should be added to the repertoire of regression suites.
+- It is also a continues to process as software environments, browsers and devices are evolving every day and to make sure there are no unpleasant surprises, this browser Testing should be added to the repertoire of regression suites.

-As always, this has oriented you towards cross browser testing as much as it did us.
-This is yet another testament to the concept that QA field or software testing is a multi dimensional field and there is something for everyone to excel in.
+This is yet another testament to the concept that QA field or software testing is a multi-dimensional field and there is something for everyone to excel in.

 Please post your comments and questions below.
 We are always thrilled to hear from you!